In 2018–19, the Magistrates' Court most frequently imposed:

 In the 15 years to June 2019, the percentage of cases sentenced to imprisonment increased from 4.9% in 2004–05 to 10.6% in 2018–19.

 The percentage of cases receiving a fine decreased from 57.9% in 2004–05 to 51.2% in 2018–19.

 Cases receiving an adjourned undertaking increased from 10.1% in 2004–05 to 16.5% in 2018–19.

-The use of wholly suspended sentences and partially suspended sentences decreased sharply, from 6.0% in 2013–14 to 0.5% in 2015–16.
+The use of wholly suspended sentences and partially suspended sentences decreased sharply, from 6.0% (5,431 cases) in 2013–14 to 0.0% (39 cases) in 2018–19.
 This decrease coincides with the abolition of suspended sentences in the Magistrates’ Court for offences committed on or after 1 September 2014.

 Note: The percentages in the graph include cases that received a criminal justice diversion plan.
 The criminal justice diversion plan is not a sentence, but it is included because it is an important disposition available in the Magistrates' Court.

-Percentage of cases sentenced in the Magistrates’ Court from July 2004 to June 2018 by sentencing outcome
+Percentage of cases sentenced in the Magistrates’ Court, by sentencing outcome

 Hover over the lines in the graph to display the sentencing outcome, year, number of cases and percentage of cases.
 Select and deselect sentencing outcomes using the key at the top of the graph.
 Double-click on the key to reset the graph.